JRMeyer/jrmeyer.github.io/_posts/2016-12-09-tts-workshop.markdown

 ### Recommended Do Before

-1. Install our version of Ossian / Merlin / Kaldi
+1. Install official version of Ossian
 2. Download Data